geropl/github-mcp-go/memory-bank/activeContext.md

 5. Implemented pull request operations tools (including the new tools requested)
 6. Implemented file operations tools
 7. Implemented issue operations tools
+8. Implemented commit operations tools
-8. Set up the testing framework with go-vcr and golden files
+9. Set up the testing framework with go-vcr and golden files

 The current focus is on: